How to File Articles of Incorporation in North Carolina for Your Business

 You might want to incorporate a business in North Carolina for many reasons.
 One reason could be that it offers tax benefits such as lower taxes, fewer regulations, and less paperwork.
 Another reason could be that you plan on selling products or services within the state.
 Whatever the case may be, there are several steps you must take to form your corporation correctly.

-See also North Carolina Certificate of Authority: The Process of Obtaining One for Your Business in NC
+See also How to Get a North Carolina Certificate of Existence For Your Business

 The first step is to choose the type of entity you wish to form.
 You have three options: S Corporation, LLC, or Incorporated.
 Each has advantages and disadvantages, so make sure you know what you’re doing before choosing.